NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/faster-rfft-python.md

         return self.complex_arr
 ```

 Note that, in addition to the input array, we also create an output array `complex_arr` to hold the RFFT result.
-Creating this array in advance, and reusing it by passing it to the `pyfftw.FFTW` constructor might help avoid unnecessary memory allocations during each execution.
-Again, let's update the dictionary `rfft_callers` to include this new version:
+Let's update the dictionary `rfft_callers` to include this new version:

 ```python
 rfft_callers = {